monStack38/monStack38/README.md

 ### Hi there, I'm Mon - aka [mon$tack38][website] 👋

-## I'm a Loving Husband, Father, and Fullstack Web and Mobile Developer!
+## I'm a Loving Husband, Father, and Fullstack Developer.

 - 🔭 I’m currently working as a Freelancer!
 - ⚡ I am the founder of DumagueteWebmasters.com